mostafa-ah-780/football-leagues-stats-flutter/README.md

 # Football Leagues Stats

-Application i created with flutter to view stats of famous leagues at a glance <br>
+Application I created with flutter to view stats of famous leagues at a glance <br>
 Includes upcoming matches and their dates, current standings and top scorers for each league <br>

 Leagues included : <br>